On SIR epidemic models with feedback-controlled interactions and network effects: A SIR model with general interaction term

 \section{A SIR model with general interaction term}

 We consider the following system of ODE's

 where $f : \R^{2} \mapsto \mathbb{R}_{+}$ is a state-dependent contact rate and $\gamma>0$ is a constant recovery rate.
-Notice how, in the special case where the contact rate $f(x,y)=\beta>0$ is a positive constant, \eqref{eq:eq2} reduces to the classical deterministic SIR model
+Notice how, in the special case $f(x,y)=\beta>0$, i.e., when the contact rate is a positive constant, \eqref{eq:eq2} reduces to the classical deterministic SIR model

 first introduced and studied in \cite{Kermack.McKendrick:1927}.